 If a person locks down all forms of social media criticism, that is worrisome to me.
 As people guilty of thinking in public in an anti-intellectual age, we need the courage of our convictions.

-Of course, I cannot prove my motives, and I am often accused of intellectual cowardice or having closed comments after a good drubbing here in the past.
-Since I have never had comments, this seems unlikely.
+Of course, I cannot prove my motives, and I am often accused of intellectual cowardice or once of having closed comments after a good drubbing here in the past.
+Since I have never had comments and one cannot lose an argument in a forum one has never had, this seems unlikely.
 Having engaged Niles Eldridge, Dan Barker, Jesus Seminar leaders, and (most recently) Michael Shermer in public dialog, I do not think I am afraid.
 Who can be sure?
 This much seems true: the cry “Chicken!
 Chicken!”
-Hasn’t movitated me to action since fifth grade when David Tetley used it with effect.
+Hasn’t motivated me to action since fifth grade when David Tetley used it with effect.

 This is not the only way to handle a Patheos blog, but it is, I think, one justifiable strategy.

 Now the Good Stuff: An Unedited Critic

 A former student, himself an interesting public intellectual, asked me a series of questions on Jesus, Christianity, and extra-terrestrial life.
 My responses did not make a critic happy and this time Disqus got them to me poste haste or with at least better than dial up haste.Here is Meno*: